iamupo/FrontendMentor-Solutions/time-tracking-dashboard-main/readme.md

 ![Screenshot](media/screenshot.png)

-You can view the live version of this project on GitHub Pages: [Order-summary-card](https://iamupo.github.io/FrontendMentor-Solutions/time-tracking-dashboard-main/)
+You can view the live version of this project on GitHub Pages: [Time tracking dashboard](https://iamupo.github.io/FrontendMentor-Solutions/time-tracking-dashboard-main/)

 ## View Code Repo